Can you wear glasses in a passport photo?

 Can I wear glasses in a passport photo?

-It depends entirely on which country is issuing your passport.
-The US, Canada, India, and Australia require you to remove glasses for a standard photo.
-The UK's official guidance is conditional — it allows glasses only if you have to wear them, with no glare or reflection.
-Always check your specific issuing authority's current page before your appointment.
+It depends on which country is issuing your passport.
+The United States, Canada, Australia and India require you to remove glasses for a standard passport photo.
+The UK's published guidance is conditional rather than a flat ban: it allows glasses only if you have to wear them, with no glare or reflection.
+Removing your glasses is the option with zero rejection risk in every country covered here.

 Why do so many countries ban glasses in passport photos now?

-Lenses can create glare, reflection, or slight refraction that obscures the eyes or distorts facial geometry.
-Modern passports rely on biometric facial recognition, which needs an unobstructed, undistorted view of the eyes and face.
-Removing glasses eliminates that entire category of failure.
+Lenses can create glare, reflection, or slight refraction that obscures the eyes or shifts where facial landmarks appear to sit.
+Modern passports rely on biometric facial recognition, which needs an unobstructed view of the eyes.
+Removing glasses eliminates that entire category of failure, which is the rationale several authorities have given for tightening their rules.

 What if I can't see well enough to take my photo without glasses?

-You only need to remove your glasses for the few seconds it takes to capture the photo — you don't need to see clearly during that moment.
-Have someone else operate the camera, or use a timer, so you don't need to look at a screen without your glasses on.
+You only need to remove your glasses for the few seconds it takes to capture the photo.
+Have someone else operate the camera, or use a self-timer, so you don't need to read a screen without your glasses on.

 Can children wear glasses in their passport photo?

-In most countries the rule for children mirrors the adult rule — glasses are removed for the photo unless a medical exception applies.
-A parent or guardian typically provides the medical documentation on the child's behalf if one is needed.
+In most countries the rule for children mirrors the adult rule — glasses come off for the photo unless a medical exception applies.
+A parent or guardian provides the medical documentation on the child's behalf where one is needed.
+See our baby passport photo guide for technique with infants and toddlers.

 Do passport photo glasses rules apply the same way to visa photos?

 Not always.
-Canada is a clear example: its passport photos ban glasses outright, but its visa photo specification still permits non-tinted prescription glasses.
-Always check the specific document's own photo spec.
+Canada is the clearest example: its passport photo specification bans glasses outright, while its separate visa photo specification still permits non-tinted prescription glasses.
+Always check the specific document's own photo specification rather than reusing a passport photo for a visa application.